elizabelcher/animals-prediction-model/README.md

 Austin Animal Center public intake data.

 # Project Background
-This project was completed as part of a university statistics/data science course in a team setting.
+This project was completed as part of a data science course at the University of Texas at Austin in a team setting.
 The repository showcases the modeling, analysis, and reporting components of the project.